jo-bancherdvanich/Weatherwise_Waranyu.B/README.md

 ---

 ### 🧮 2.
 Process and Organise Data
-- Functions like `get_temps()` extract relevant fields (min/max/average).
+- Functions extract the relevant fields (min/max/average) and aggregate the 3-hourly readings into daily figures.
-- The data is cleaned and structured for visualisation and AI input.
+- The data is cleaned and structured for visualisation.

 ---